triton-inference-server/server/docs/client_libraries.md

 #### Ubuntu 18.04

-For Ubuntu, the dependencies and how to install them can be found in Dockerfile.client.
+For Ubuntu, the dependencies and how to install them can be found in `Dockerfile.client`.
+The appropriate CUDA library must be installed if TRITON_ENABLE_GPU=OFF is not specified in the cmake.
+Follow the dockerfile closely till the cmake invocation.
 Also note that the dependency name may be different depending on the version of the system.

 To build on Ubuntu, run the following to configure and build: